-AI integration will be key to any future development as merchants increase the consumer experience through the use of customer data. eCommerce merchants who are forward thinking will surely seek new partnerships with the best AI technologies in order to stay connected with their growing global client base.
+AI integration will be key to any future development as merchants increase the consumer experience through the use of customer data.
+E-commerce merchants who are forward-thinking will surely seek new partnerships with the best AI technologies in order to stay connected with their growing global client base.

-With dialogue systems, Amazon has begun to apply AI to well-known difficulties such as speech recognition, natural language interpretation, and question answering.
+With dialogue systems, Amazon has begun to apply AI to well-known difficulties.
+Such as speech recognition, natural language interpretation, and question answering.

-For instance, Amazon can effectively transform speech (said by customers) to text using a class of machine learning algorithms called as ‘deep learning.’
+For instance, Amazon can effectively transform speech (said by customers) to text using a class of machine learning algorithms called ‘deep learning.’

-Amazon is also addressing the issue of automatically answering inquiries using AI by exploiting content on website pages such as product descriptions and customer reviews.
+Amazon is also addressing the issue of automatically answering inquiries using AI.
+By exploiting content on website pages such as product descriptions and customer reviews.

 For instance, a customer may inquire, “How many USB ports does this particular laptop have?”

-Complex questions such as “does this camera function indoors?” or “one of these two televisions has the better image quality?”
+Complex questions such as “Does this camera function indoors?” or “One of these two televisions has the better image quality?”

 AI is enabling new ways for eCommerce retailers to interact with their customers.